Beginner·2 min read

 Verify it loaded

-Open your site, then look for the Pogpin launcher in the bottom-right corner.
+Open your site and look for the Pogpin launcher in the corner.
 If it’s missing:

-2. Check the browser console for a blocked request (a strict CSP can stop the CDN).
+2. Check the console for a blocked request (a strict CSP can stop the script or its API calls).

 Tighten your Content Security Policy

-If you run a CSP, allow the widget origins explicitly rather than loosening the whole policy:
+If you run a CSP, allow the Pogpin origin explicitly rather than loosening the whole policy:

 connect-src 'self' https://api.pogpin.com;